Lung Transplant Selection Criteria

 - Symptomatic osteoporosis

-To learn more about Tampa General Hospital’s lung transplant selection and referral criteria, please call 1-800-505-7769 (press 3 for the lung transplant program, and ask for the referral coordinator), or call the referral coordinator directly at (813) 844-4088.
+To learn more about Tampa General Hospital’s lung transplant qualification, selection and referral criteria, please call 1-800-505-7769 (press 3 for the lung transplant program, and ask for the referral coordinator), or call the referral coordinator directly at (813) 844-4088.
 Click here to fill out the lung transplant referral form.